PALACE & GRAND HOTELS, LUXURY BOUTIQUE HOTELS (PEST, BUDA & CASTLE AREA), AND LONG-STAY APARTMENTS (PEST DOWNTOWN)

 The hotel is also well known for its gourmet restaurant Széchenyi with beautiful garden.

-MAMAISON RESIDENCE IZABELLA (*****): One of newest and from far the best centrally located extended-stay hotel in Budapest.
+MAMAISON RESIDENCE IZABELLA (*****): One of best established, centrally located extended-stay hotels in Budapest.
 Housed in a luxuriously renovated nineteenth century building, situated next to the corner of Izabella Street and Andrassy Avenue, close to Oktogon, this top class property is in immediate proximity of the city centre, while enjoying the feel of this prestigious residential area.

-Residence Izabella offers both spacious, furnished residential apartments and a variety of hotel services.
+Residence Izabella offers spacious, furnished residential apartments, and a variety of hotel services.
 This is the ideal place for who looks for more space, more equipment and more flexibility than a classic hotel, at a money saving rate.

-The trendy and tasteful interior design is a reminiscence of a New York, Manhattan loft: warm, sophisticated and homely.
-Apartments enjoy a variety of different decoration, colours and furniture types.
+The trendy and tasteful interior design is a reminiscence of a New York, Manhattan loft: warm, sophisticated and homely, enriched with a collection of modern drawings by the reputed artist Zita Adam.
+Apartments enjoy a variety of fancy designs, colours and furniture types.
 We liked very much the wise addition of small personal touches everywhere in the 38 apartments.
 Large, fully furnished and equipped, they rang from 45 sq m to 97 sq m, with up to three bedrooms.
-Each of them displays a separate bedroom, fully equipped kitchen, lounge, dining area and facilities such as Hi-fi, TV with satellite channels, DVD, etc.
+Each of them displays a separate bedroom, fully equipped kitchen, lounge, dining area and facilities such as Hi-Fi, WiFi, Sat TV with DVD, etc.

-The service is extremely friendly and dedicated.
-It is provided by the a nice couple, appointed as Resident Managers, who does not think of the guests as anonymous clients but as individuals to whom individualized, friendly service must be provided efficiently, and always with a smile.
-Services proposed by the residence include traditional breakfast, room service, laundry, concierge and secretarial services but also a number of features including massage, fitness, etc. DVDs, CDs or books are also available at the reception.
+The service is anticipating, by the young and smiling staff providing a family atmosphere: it includes traditional breakfast, room service, laundry, concierge and secretarial services but also a number of features including massage, fitness, etc. DVDs, CDs or books are also available at the reception.

 In addition, the residence incorporates a wellness club: including sauna, massage, fitness and also one bar.
 Multifunctional room (with meeting facilities, home theater, ...).
 Private parking provided.